fleek-network/fleek-network-docs/docs/node/testnet-onboarding.md

 Once Fleek launches the Testnet Phase {1}, you have to install or update the Lightning CLI binary to the latest version.
 The instructions are available [here](/docs/node/install) where you can use an assisted installer or install it manually by following the documentation.
 If you already have it installed, use the update reference provided [here](/references/Lightning%20CLI/update-cli-from-source-code) or if you prefer a more step-by-step approach use the provided [guide](/guides/Node%20Operators/updating-lightning).

 :::caution Warning
 The Testnet Phase {1} version should only be available after the Testnet Phase {1} is ready and announced.
 Since we work transparently (open-source) some users rush to install things on their own assumptions, misaligned, which causes them confusion.
-The Fleek Network core team is required to provide all the changes, features and tests before announcing publicy that the testnet phase is ready.
+The Fleek Network core team is required to provide all the changes, features and tests before announcing publicly that the testnet phase is ready.
 Otherwise, you'll be running the process prematurely, be patient to avoid disappointment please!
 :::

-### 2) Setup the Metamask browser extension
+### 2) Set up the Metamask browser extension

 Open the Metamask `settings`, located in the drop-down (top-right menu options).
 Set the following property values: